-Use your left indicator or hand signal when you are:
+Use your left indicator when you're:

-Use your right indicator or hand signal when you are:
+Use your right indicator when you're: